octocloudlabs/supercharge-docs/docs/index.md

 has_children: true
 nav_order: 1
 ---
-## Start here

 ## Welcome
-Get ready for hands-on labs in the **Supercharge your onboarding and developer training with GitHub Codespaces** workshop.
+Get ready for the hands-on labs in the **Supercharge your onboarding and developer training with GitHub Codespaces** workshop.
 This workshop is divided into three sections.

 1. Creating and managing Codespaces